esscott1/pyprflow/ReadMe.md

  ###Do orchestration workflows support multi-directional paths?
  Yes, orchestration workflows support multiple directions and multiple concurrent and parallel paths.

- ###De orchestration workflows support single dimensional and multi-dimensional workflow paths?
+ ###Do orchestration workflows support single dimensional and multi-dimensional workflow paths?
  Yes, the OW engine supports single dimensional and multi-dimensional workflow paths.
 Common single dimensional paths are where one task leads to another task and another in a serial mannor.
 Multi-dimensional paths commonly are where one completed task can simultaneouly spawn multiple other tasks that are managed in parellel.
 Additionally, in the multi-dimensional scenario a task that is yet to be queued